sapientcoffee/cymbal-eats/demo-prompts.md

 ```

 ```
-/plan the implementation of this
+/plan:new the implementation of this
 ```
+Review the plan:new command and other plan commands

+Review the imp plan

 ```
-execute plan in a new branch
+execute /plan:impl in a new branch
 ```

 ## Open new pane for parrellel documentaiton